pepoviola/jquery.autoAttachInputLabels/README.md

-Ever get sick of given html check boxes and radio buttons ID attributes so that you can then attach a label to them that toggles them when it is clicked?
+Ever get sick of giving html check boxes and radio buttons ID attributes so that you can then attach a label to them that toggles them when it is clicked?
 This jquery plugin is for you.
 This will automatically take care of attaching labels to adjacent checkboxes / radios, and also assign unique ids to the checkboxes / radios (if they do not have one already.)
 Usage:

 	$( "body" ).autoAttachInputLabels();